FudaWiki/fudawiki-files/hanafuda/games/seotda.md

 ## Dealing Variants
 Seotda's base rules are 2-card straight.

-However, the game can be played with some variations like 2-card draw, 3-card straight (삼봉 섰다 - *Sambong Seotda*), 3-card stud (3-card Seotda serviced on Korean online platforms), 3-card draw (Hangame services this variant as 섯둑이 - *Seot-dugi*), 3-card community (2 cards in hand and a community card, Hangame services this variant as 홀덤 섯다 - Hold'em *Seotda*) and etc.
+However, the game can be played with variations like 2-card draw, 3-card straight (삼봉 섰다 - *Sambong Seotda*), 3-card stud (3-card Seotda serviced on Korean online platforms), 3-card draw (Hangame services this variant as 섯둑이 - *Seot-dugi*), 3-card community (2 cards in hand and a community card, Hangame services this variant as 홀덤 섯다 - Hold'em *Seotda*) and etc.

 In 3-card Seotda variants, all surviving players must select 2 cards to use (thus choosing their hand rank) just before showdown.